$5.00

 2. REMOVE IDENTIFYING INFO: In order to preserve a fair and impartial vetting process, submissions are refereed anonymously; please ensure that where possible, no identifying information accompanies your submission.
 You are encouraged to use an alias if necessary for submission purposes; this can later be changed for publication.

-3. INCLUDE DETAILED AUTHOR'S/ARTIST'S MEMO (300-500 words): An artist’s memo is your opportunity to contextualize or explain your submission in relation to autoethnography; it answers the questions “How is this work autoethnographic?" and "Which culture(s) or cultural issue(s) is/are being addressed?”
+4. INCLUDE DETAILED AUTHOR'S/ARTIST'S MEMO (~500 words) & KEYWORD: An artist’s memo is your opportunity to contextualize or explain your submission in relation to autoethnography; it answers the questions “How is this work autoethnographic?" and "Which culture(s) or cultural issue(s) is/are being addressed?”
 Submissions that do not include a clear, detailed memo will not be considered for publication.
+Following your memo, please also identify and include your selected keyphrase for your submission.
+Learn more HERE. e.g. Keyphrase: school sports

 PAYMENT